wvwa25/SWE_Team_5/README.md

 Click [here](https://adkisson-swe-f23.youtrack.cloud/gantt-charts/174-7) to view our project plan Gantt Chart in YouTrack.

 ### Project Plan Presentation
-Click [here](presentations/1-project-plan-presentation.mp4) to download our project plan video presentation in mp4 format.
-If you have any issues playing this file, please visit this [Vimeo link](https://vimeo.com/877352593).
+Please visit this [Vimeo link](https://vimeo.com/877352593) to watch our video presentation on the Project Plan.

 ### Requirements
 To prepare for the design of our application, our team produced a detailed [list of requirements](project/requirements.md) in markdown to define the numerous functionalities and features we will incorporate into our product.
 Our requirements are defined as a sequential list of sprints, epics, and stories.
 Each story represents an action item we will be implementing.
 Our list is split into 2 versions, of which we will be implementing version 1.

 Additionally, we produced a [Use Case Diagram](https://www.plantuml.com/plantuml/png/NP3FIWCn48VlynH3xaNijdkKhkAXu44iUX-oGmtDdv39iahntNMZbgIdoPVVDqCcEycKykGioCduI8aSaiuX7VAdPQIP9JY6IFf4HyPNuIHdK4jLI58kG0sZCxvmES4NN3g66AtHb4tmPq2SX3K9exfFOVwf-ynEVYSztDRvyvJqErqPwzfuCppZlpOsNdVjtJn-n90o7iYou0ile8gwmTeTndRGjWwVmX7t_Y_fboLXMHzNgxlo-WhMDNGrz03bZovTDQqRwXhQDBHjg8ST-t5ozXi0) on PlantUML to show how users will interact with our application and a [Decision Table](project/decision_table.md) in markdown to define which features certain users will have access to.